Baptist State Convention of North Carolina: History

 The convention was founded on March 26, 1830, in Greenville.
-One of its thirteen founders was Thomas Meredith, who also helped to draft its constitution.
+Two of its thirteen founders were Thomas Meredith, who also helped to draft its constitution, and Samuel Wait, future first president of Wake Forest University.

 In 1832, the convention established its newspaper, originally a monthly paper called the Interpreter edited by Meredith, but which in 1835 changed to a weekly paper entitled the Biblical Recorder.
 It was later to be merged with the Southern Watchman, to become the Recorder and Watchman.

 Also in 1832, the convention resolved to purchase a farm "for the establishment of a Baptist Literary Institution on the Manual Labor Principle".
 A committee, comprising J.G.
 Hall, W.R.
 Hinton, J. Purify, A.S.
 Wynn, and S. J. Jeffreys was formed to raise USD2,000 for its purchase.
 This institution was named Wake Forest Institute, which began operation on 1834-02-01, initially serving 25 students.
 In 1839, this was renamed to Wake Forest College.

 The convention acquired Buies Creek Academy in 1925.
 It still owned it when, in 1979 it became Campbell University.

 In 1975, after extensive and vigorous discussion, the BSCNC adopted the following resolution, that contributed to it having more women deacons than any other state in the South, apart from Virginia, by 2005: